dineshvelhal/testautomation-playground/README.md

-# Playground
+# About Playground

-Playground is a collection of static web pages that simulate some of the important interactions that users do with the web pages.
-It thus provides a way for automation testers to test their automation framework against these web pages.
+Playground is a collection of web pages.
+Every web page has a set of UI elements that the automation framework can interact with.
+Thus you can use it for following purposes.

 ## Why Playground